 Lectures and studio projects focusing on the professional skills and knowledge required to competently and creatively develop grading plans for project-scale site design.
-LA 316 Site Engineering II Fall.
+LA 316 Site Engineering II Fall (2nd seven weeks of semester).
 2 credits.
 Prerequisite: LA 315 or permission of instructor.
 Lectures and studio projects dealing with earthwork estimating; storm water management, site surveys, site layout, and horizontal and vertical road alignment.
-LA 318 Site Construction Spring.
-5 credits.
+LA 317 Site Construction I Fall (1st seven weeks of semester).
+2 credits.
 Prerequisite: permission of instructor.

-Detail design and use of landscape materials used in project implementation.
-Exploration of construction materials, including specifications, cost estimates, and methods used by landscape architects in project implementation are the foci for this course.
+The detail design and use of landscape materials, used by landscape architects in project implementation is the focus of this course.
+The course format includes lectures, field trips, studio problems, and development of technical drawings leading to construction documentation for a wide variety of projects.
+Students will fabricate detail material prototypes and models and have the option of developing computer-generated drawings.
+LA 318 Site Construction II Spring (2nd seven weeks of semester).
+2 credits.
+Prerequisite: LA 317 or permission of instructor.
+Exploration of construction materials, including specifications, cost estimates, and methods used by landscape architects in project implementation is the focus for this course.
 The course includes lectures, studio problems, and development of drawings leading to construction documentation for a comprehensive project.
 Students will develop a process of self criticism related to measured drawings specific to the comprehensive project.
 Course participants will fabricate material prototypes in wood and metal.
-LA 402 Integrating Theory and Practice Spring.
+LA 360 Pre-Industrial Cities and Towns of North America (also CRP 360 and CRP 666 and LA 666) Fall.
+3 credits.
+Offered alternate years.
+Various American Indian civilizations as well as diverse European cultures have all exerted their influences on the organization of town and city living.
+Each culture has altered the landscape in their own unique way as they created their own built environments.
+LA 363/547 American Indians, Planners, and Public Policy (also CRP 363/547) Spring.
+3 credits.
+Decisions made by public agencies and private enterprise too often lead to the flooding, polluting, strip-mining, or other destruction of American Indian reservations, archaeological sites, and burial grounds.
+The central focus of the course is how to address urban and regional problems without imperiling the cultural survival of minorities.
+LA 402 Urban Design in Virtual Space Spring.
 5 credits.
-Prerequisite: LA 301 with a grade of C or better.
-Cost of supplies and fees, about \$250; expenses for field trip, about \$250.
-The studio will engage course participants in service-oriented community design projects.
-Theories of place-making, community and participatory design and planning, and sustainability will be explored through practice-based learning.
-Students will be expected to work independently and collaboratively on team projects in the community.
-One class period per week will be designated for community field work.
-Studio theme for 2000-2001: TBA.
+Cost of supplies and fees, about \$250; basic expenses for field trip, about \$250.
+A sequence of projects introducing students to advanced skills in large-scale urban design, including 3-d computer modeling and digital design media as tools for shaping the form of the city.
 LA 410 Computer Applications in Landscape Architecture Fall or spring.
 3 credits.
 Offered to landscape architecture students only.
 Limited to 15 students.
 This course is designed to develop a working knowledge of various computer software applications with emphasis on Autocad.
 The course will explore other applications relative to land-use planning and the profession of Landscape Architecture.
 LA 412 Professional Practice Spring.
 1 credit.